josephtownshend/Parrot/README.md

 ```
 -------

-# Parrot is a Command Line Interface tool that says hello to the user.
+# Parrot is a Command Line Interface tool that says hello!

 -------

 ## To install Parrot, clone this repo and do the following...

-1. Change permissions and allow parrot to be executed
+1. Change permissions and allow Parrot to be executed
 * `$ chmod +x /path/to/parrot`

 2. Copy the file into the ~/bin folder
 * `$ sudo cp /path/to/parrot /usr/local/bin/`

-3. Run parrot
+3. Run Parrot
 * `$ parrot <your_name>`

-If you make any changes to your parrot file, simply run line 2 again to update the file in ~/bin.
+If you make any changes to your Parrot file, simply run line 2 again to update the file in ~/bin.

 -------

-## To test parrot...
+## To test Parrot...

-To test parrot first install bats...
+To test Parrot first install bats...
 This might be redundant now that it is included in repo?
 Can I test that?

 1. Clone the bats repo
 * `$ git clone https://github.com/sstephenson/bats.git`